SkyTruth/offshore-methane/README.md

 ```

 Exports can target local files, Google Cloud Storage or EE assets depending on `EXPORT_PARAMS`.
 Discovered granules are appended to `data/granules.csv` and linked to windows in `data/process_runs.csv`.
+When `EXPORT_PARAMS.overwrite` is `True`, discovery re-evaluates windows even if mappings already exist.

 Filters (structure ids, window ids, granule ids) can be passed programmatically: